vibe-code-inc/pm-board-experiment/README.md

 # PM Board - Task Management Application

 PM Board is a modern task management application built with React and TypeScript that helps users organize and track tasks across different projects.
+This application follows specification-first development principles with a strong focus on engineering best practices.

 ## Features